 Find it: 18005 N.E.
 68th St., Redmond

-Tip: Be sure to make a reservation for brunch on Mother's Day (special menu) or celebrate on another day.
+Tip: Be sure to call ahead if you want brunch on Mother's Day (special menu) or celebrate on another day.

 2. 190 Sunset, Edmonds

-Edmonds' vibrant downtown and waterfront offer lots of family fun; fuel up first with brunch at the new kid in town: 190 Sunset.
+Edmonds' vibrant downtown and waterfront offer lots of family fun; fuel up first with brunch at this newer kid in town: 190 Sunset.
 Owned by Tom Budnick, the slick spot turns into a fun adult hangout at night, but has been getting rave reviews for brunch, too.
-The morning menu features "Friends with Benedicts" (wink) eggs benedict options; buttermilk pancakes with caramelized bananas and amaretto-maple sauce; and biscuits and gravy.
+The morning menu features an array of eggs benedict options; buttermilk pancakes with caramelized bananas and amaretto-maple sauce; and biscuits and gravy.
 Or make a meal out of the sides, from housemade pastries and biscuits to thick cuts of bacon and sausage.

 3. Sweet Iron Waffle Bar, Seattle

 No one can resist a restaurant that specializes in waffles — especially when they’re this good.
-With a locations downtown and on Capitol Hill, Sweet Iron Waffles serves up fluffy brioche concoctions in original Belgian style that get topped with sweet delights like Nutella, chocolate, and even an entire ice cream sundae!
+With a locations downtown and on Capitol Hill, Sweet Iron Waffles serves up fluffy brioche concoctions in original Belgian style.
+Then they top the waffles with sweet delights like Nutella, chocolate and even an entire ice cream sundae!
 Savory choices for waffles range from brie and basil to roast turkey breast and Havarti cheese.
 There are also yogurt and chia parfaits and waffles to take home, dipped in chocolate and/or frozen for later.
 The fun-casual interior is bright and perfect for families.

 Tip: Sweet Iron offers counter service and therefore, no reservations.
-Swing by early for breakfast or around lunchtime to avoide the 10 a.m. brunch crowd.
+Swing by early for breakfast or around lunchtime to avoid the 10 a.m. weekend brunch crowd.

 4. Feed Co.
 Burgers, Seattle

-This Central District outpost of the flagship Redmond spot just added weekend brunch to its burger-centric menu.
-Kids will dig items such as Cornflake-crusted French toast while parents can indulge in more gourmet options like steak and eggs with mushrooms, onions and Gruyere.
+This Central District outpost of the flagship Redmond features a weekend brunch around its burger-centric menu.
+Kids will dig items such as Cornflake-crusted French toast while parents can indulge in more gourmet options like steak and eggs with mushrooms and Gruyere.
 Adventurous eaters should try the Loco Moco, a Korean dish of charred bok choy rice topped with a bim (rice) patty, fried egg, gravy and togarashi spice.
 It’s comfort food at its best.
 The counter service is fast, and there are plenty of tables at which to feast.

 Find it: 1190 24th Ave., Seattle

-Tip: Weekends-only brunch starts wheen Feed Co. opens at 11 a.m. so you could opt for an early-lunch burger.
-Tasty!
+Tip: Feed Co. open daily at a11 a.m.
 No reservations accepted at this counter-service spot.